There are four main ways you can get from Cusco to Puno and Lake Titicaca.

 PeruRail operates the elegant Pullman style PeruRail Titicaca train service that runs between Cusco and Puno six days a week.
 This ten and a half hour luxury train journey is a fabulous way to traverse the Andean highlands in style.

 10h 30 minutes

-From US$176 one way and includes a gourmet lunch, afternoon tea and entertainment.
+From US$404 return and includes a gourmet lunch, afternoon tea and on-board entertainment.

 Cusco – Puno and Puno – Cusco

 This train operates every day except Tuesdays.

 Most travellers travel to Puno by bus and with good reason as the roads are good and the views spectacular!
 There are several good quality bus companies that operate the 7.5 hour bus ride to and from Cusco and the 6.5 hour trip to and fromArequipa.

 We recommend you pay a bit extra and travel with one of the better bus companies that are generally a) safer with better quality drivers and more security and b) more comfortable.
 Our favourite buses to travel to Puno with are:

 One of the most highly regarded bus companies in Peru.
 They offer economy and first class service on their comfortable double-decker buses from Cusco and Arequipa to and from Puno.